21+ Interesting Facts About Gorillas. Relation to humans, diet, habitat, strength & more

 20. How Many Gorillas Are Left In The Wild?

-The table shows the estimated number of gorillas (all subspecies) left in the wild.
+The table shows the estimated number of wild gorillas (all subspecies) left.

 While mountain gorillas do not exist in any zoos, conservation efforts have seen their populations slowly but steadily increase in recent years.